 "_blank"to ensure that the iframe is properly nested.

-6. How do Third-Party SDKs work with an iframe (AdMarvel, DFP)?
+6. How do Third-Party SDKs work with an iframe (AdMarvel, Google Ad Manager)?

 - These SDKS treat any load within the web view as an external load.
 The landing page loads within the iframe, creating a less than desirable user experience.
 Depending on how the advertiser passes through the creatives, MoPub and the Demand Partner may or may not be notified of the clicks.